Miꞌkmaq: Grand Council Santeꞌ Mawioꞌmi

-Gabriel Sylliboy (1874–1964), a respected Mi'kmaq religious leader and traditional Grand Chief of the Council, was elected as the Council's Grand Chief in 1918.
+Gabriel Sylliboy (1874–1964), a respected Miꞌkmaq religious leader and traditional Grand Chief of the Council, was elected as the Council's Grand Chief in 1918.
 Repeatedly re-elected, he held this position for the rest of his life.

 In 1927, Grand Chief Sylliboy was charged by Nova Scotia with hunting muskrat pelts out of season.
 He was the first to use the rights defined in the Treaty of 1752 in his court defence.
 He lost his case.
-In 1985, the Supreme Court of Canada finally recognized the 1752 treaty rights for indigenous hunting and fishing in their ruling on R v Simon.
+In 1985, the Supreme Court of Canada finally recognized the 1752 treaty rights for Indigenous hunting and fishing in their ruling on R v Simon.
 On the 50th anniversary of Sylliboy's death, the Grand Council asked the Nova Scotia government for a pardon for the late Grand Chief.
 Premier Stephen McNeil granted the posthumous pardon in 2017.
 Lieutenant-Governor of Nova Scotia, John James Grant, McNeil, and the Justice Minister Diana Whalen, pardoned Sylliboy and issued a formal apology: it was the "second posthumous pardon in Nova Scotia's history".
 His grandson, Andrew Denny, now the Grand Keptin of the Council, said that his grandfather had "commanded respect.
 Young people who were about to get married would go and ask for his blessing.
 At the Chapel Island Mission boats would stop if he was crossing."

 Traditionally, the Grand Council met on a small island, Mniku, on the Bras d'Or Lake in Cape Breton.
 In the early 21st century, this site is now within the reserve known as Chapel Island or Potlotek.
 The Grand Council continues to meet at Mniku to discuss current issues within the Miꞌkmaq Nation.

 Taqamkuk (Newfoundland) was historically defined as part of Unama'kik territory.
 (Later the large island was organized as a separate district in the province of Newfoundland and Labrador.)

-Mi'kmaq language
+Miꞌkmaq language

-According to the 2021 census, 9,245 people identified as speakers of the Mi'kmaq language.
+According to the 2021 census, 9,245 people identified as speakers of the Miꞌkmaq language.
 4,910 of which said it was their mother tongue, and 2,595 reported it to be their most often spoken language at home.